 Nama Panko: How to Make Fresh Panko Bread Crumbs

-The traditional Japanese bread crumbs, “Panko (パン粉)” is an essential part of Japanese “Katsu (カツ)“dishes and has gained popularity in many countries in recent years.
+The traditional Japanese bread crumb “Panko (パン粉)” is an essential part of Japanese “Katsu (カツ)“dishes and, in recent years, has gained popularity in many countries.

 Nama Panko (生パン粉)

-Actually, Panko comes in 2 types; one is “Nama Panko (生パン粉)” made of white bread “Shokupan (食パン)” whose bread crumbs are fresh and contain some moisture.
+One is “Nama Panko (生パン粉)” made from white bread “Shokupan (食パン)” whose bread crumbs are fresh with some moisture.

-The other is “Kanso Panko (乾燥パン粉)” made by drying Nama Panko whose breadcrumbs are coarse and large compared to traditional Western bread crumbs and are more common than Nama Panko.
+The other is “Kanso Panko (乾燥パン粉)” made by drying Nama Panko whose breadcrumbs are coarse and large compared to traditional Western bread crumbs.

 How to Make Nama Panko (Easy Recipe)

-Actually, Nama Panko can be prepared easily at home.
-According to this Japanese recipe site, by tearing fresh white bread into bite-size pieces by hand and crushing with a blender until they become tiny pieces, you can effortlessly make it.
+Based on this Japanese recipe site, you can effortlessly make it by tearing fresh white bread into bite-size chunks by hand and crushing with a blender until they become tiny pieces.

-But the breadcrumbs don’t keep long, so they need to be used up as soon as possible.
+But the breadcrumbs don’t keep long, so you have to use them up as soon as possible.